apalmblad/manager-readme/README.md

 I'm here to help you get things done.
 I can track things down, remove blockers, answer questions, and do my best to explain the bigger picture as I see it.
 I want to see you succeed, in your current role, now, and wherever your career takes you.

 As a team, I want to work with people I enjoy spending time with.
 I want to keep us vaguely pointed in the same direction, working together and helping each other move forward.
+I try to be a bit of process minimalist; if you need more structure or direction, let's chat.

+I'm most engaged at work with a hard problem.
+Point me at a problem and let me go.
+Sometimes that can be a `firedrill` or sometimes a longer problem.
+I'm working to find a better relationship with deadlines; but often end up tackling things close to the deadline.

 ### Communication